sonata-project/ecommerce/docs/reference/bundles/order.rst

                         ApplicationSonataOrderBundle: ~
                         SonataOrderBundle: ~

-For more information about our biases regarding *order*, you can read: :doc:`../architecture/order`.
+For more information about our position regarding *order*, you can read: :doc:`../architecture/order`.